 The girls initially tried to get pregnant at the same time, but both unfortunately miscarried.
 In Salem, Virginia, Brittany Salyers got pregnant to which Briana went with her for a check-up.
 Soon enough, Briana found out she was pregnant as well.
 Briana is due just about 9 months after Brittany.
 And according to their doctor, because of how their genetic makeup is, Josh’s children and Jeremy’s children will not only be cousins but could technically be considered siblings.

 It’s wild to even think that there is someone exactly like you, down to the smallest chromosome in your body.
 But it’s even wilder to not only do everything together but to act and dress the exact same.
-And when I though it was the wildest to marry another paid of identical twins who do the exact same thing, these people live together under one roof.
+And when I thought it was the wildest to marry another pair of identical twins who do the exact same thing, these people live together under one roof.
 And are now planning to raise families under this one roof, while sharing a nursery!

 Look, as long as they’re happy, then sure, by all means, I support it.
 But I can’t help but wonder, which they did mention that they get asked all the time if they confuse each other’s partners.
 I would be irritated at the lack of privacy too, even if someone was exactly like me.
 But, I’m not a twin, so I don’t want to judge too harshly.